 - Your IELTS/ TOEFL / Cambridge ESOL test results (The test result is required, but may be uploaded later if you have not yet obtained it.
 Deadline: Before 1 July.
 Important: This is not applicable if you have completed your entire prior education in English or if you have obtained a diploma of secondary education that is listed on the Diploma List)

 If you can’t provide us with a certificate of your language proficiency due to the Corona-crisis before 1st of July, please inform us on email@example.com.

 Once you are admitted: pay tuition fees

-Before you can start your study programme at HAS University of Applied Sciences, you will need to pay your tuition fees.
+Before you can start your study programme at HAS green academy, you will need to pay your tuition fees.